pretix/pretix-docs/docs/topics/customer-accounts.md

 Customer accounts have three advantages:

 First, they allow your customers to store their personal data so that they do not have to enter addresses and attendee information on every purchase.
-Second, they give you more fine-grained control over customer accounts, personal data, and the orders placed through them.
+Second, they allow you to interact with customers through their personal accounts, and not just through individual orders.
 Third, they allow you to grant memberships to your customers, which can then be used for season passes, special members-only offers, and reusable media.

 !!!
 Note